-Put quite simply, it’s a tradition used to symbolize the joining of two parties with the lighting of a candle.
+Put quite simply, a unity candle lighting ceremony is a wedding tradition used to symbolize the joining of two parties with the lighting of a candle.

-At some point in the wedding ceremony (typically closer to the end) the officiant, celebrant or marriage commissioner will kick off the unity candle ceremony by explaining its meaning, then the bride and groom will each take a taper candle and use them to light a larger pillar candle together.
+At some point in the wedding ceremony (typically closer to the end) the officiant, celebrant or marriage commissioner will kick off by explaining the unity candle ceremony meaning, then the bride and groom will each light a taper candle and use them to light a larger pillar candle together.
 The flame that burns represents the unity of the two partners.
 The ceremony ends with each partner blowing out the other’s taper candle (kissing their unmarried life goodbye and bonding them forever).

 Wish you could involve more people than just you and your partner?
 You totally can!
 Some couples have their mothers light the taper candles after guests are seated to give them a larger role in the wedding ceremony.
 Others ask their children to join them as they set their unity candle aglow.
 There aren’t any strict rules about this, so go ahead and include your nearest and dearest.

-If you’re hosting an outdoor wedding you may want to consider using a hurricane candle shade (pictured at top) or partaking in a sand ceremony, instead (it’s got a similar vibe).
+If you’re hosting an outdoor wedding you may want to consider using a large lantern to house the candles (pictured below), a hurricane candle shade (pictured at top) or partaking in a sand ceremony, instead (it’s got a similar vibe).
 Why?
 If the weather starts acting up, you don’t want the flame on your unity candle to be blown out.
 This would kind of put a damper on what could be a really amazing moment.